200 Marks in JEE Mains Percentile 2025 - Expected Percentile and Rank

 Measurement of Angle

 To form an angle, we start with two rays lying on top of one another.
-We leave one fixed in place, and rotate the other.
+We leave one fixed in place and rotate the other.
 The fixed ray is the initial side, and the rotated ray is the terminal side.
 And, the measure of an angle is the amount of rotation from the initial side to the terminal side.

-An angle in standard position if its vertex is located at the origin, and its initial side extends along the positive x-axis, as you can see from the figure given below.
+An angle is in standard position if its vertex is located at the origin, and its initial side extends along the positive x-axis, as you can see from the figure given below.

 If the angle is measured in a counterclockwise direction from the initial side to the terminal side, the angle is said to be a positive angle.
 If the angle is measured in a clockwise direction, the angle is said to be a negative angle.